Fountain Safety Action Plan

 On average, a person died in a traffic related crash every 5 minutes in 2024.

-There was a total of 720 traffic fatalities in Colorado in 2023.
-This was six less than the previous year.
+There was a total of 689 traffic fatalities in Colorado in 2024.
+This was 31 less than the previous year.

 1998: 37,107 fatalities